CyberT33N/minikube/README.md

 kubectl get -n dev secret gitlab-dev-gitlab-initial-root-password -ojsonpath='{.data.password}' | base64 --decode ; echo
 ```
 - You can change the password by sign in > right click on your avater > edit > password
+  - Or you create a secret and set it to your custom-values.yaml like we did in this guide

 <br><br>